bunkeak/my-jekyll-website/index.md

 ## Challenge for 2023

 In 2023 I want to focus on staying calm and relaxed.
 I will approach that goal with various strategies.
+The challenges will get more demanding, asking for additional skills in mindfulness, relaxation strategies.
+That may work well in some moments, less in others.
+Starting the change is the idea, I will not turn into a super relaxed person in just one year.